irenejchoi/WLab/README.md

 **picard**

-1. Download *picard* from this GitHub.
+1. Download *picard.jar* from this GitHub.
-2. Drag and drop picard into Hoffman2 home directory.
+2. Drag and drop picard.jar into Hoffman2 home directory.

 > NOTE:
 > This is a sketchy way of downloading it.
 This will have to do for now.